 Kubernetes is the most popular open-source platform for managing containerized workloads and services.
-Kubernetes abstracts the underlying infrastructure layer.
-As a result, developers can focus on building applications, then deploy them to any of those environments.
+Kubernetes abstracts the underlying infrastructure layer so that developers can focus on building applications.

 Note: All resources will be created on the provided AWS account, expenses will be calculated according to AWS pricing for using the services.